 - Turnover of developers in the team in the last 6 months – as we have already mentioned, getting an engineering team in the performance state takes some time.
 If developers have not concentrated for a longer period of time on the given project, it is likely that the speed of development of the team will be low, since each new engineer becomes productive only after understanding the codebase and the business domain.

 Admittedly, these metrics alone will not be sufficient and they are actually proxy metrics for the speed of development.
-The topic is rather complex and for more precise evaluation there is the need to consider multiple factors.
+The topic is rather complex and there is the need to consider multiple factors for a more precise evaluation.
 Also it is of significant importance to interpret the metrics correctly regarding the context of the given environment.
+Overly relying only on some metrics might actually be counter-productive, it is important to have a holistic approach.

-Nevertheless these easy to measure metrics might shed some light on the current state in a software R&D team.
+Nevertheless these easy to measure metrics might shed some light on the current state in a software R&D team in some of the dimensions.
 More interestingly, once measured, one can think of ways how to improve them and see what the effects would be.

-Do you have questions about this article or just want to discuss the topic?
-We are currently developing an R&D Benchmark which includes besides the herein mentioned also few other metrics.
-Do not hesitate to contact us at
+Do you have any questions about this article or just want to discuss the topic?
+We have developed a DevOps Benchmark which includes besides the herein mentioned also few other metrics.
+Do not hesitate to contact us for more information.

 — — —